AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data migration and synchronization/Data synchronization/Use MongoShake to implement one-way synchronization between ApsaraDB for MongoDB replica
         set instances.md

 -   false: returns an error message and exits if a collection in the destination database has the same name as a source collection.

 |`full_sync.collection_exist_drop = true`|
 |full\_sync.create\_index|Specifies whether to create indexes after the synchronization is complete.
-Valid values: -   foreground: creates indexes in the foreground.
+Valid values: -   foreground: Indexes are created in the foreground.
--   background: creates indexes in the background.
+-   background: Indexes are created in the background.
--   none: does not create indexes.
+-   none: No indexes are created.

 |`full_sync.create_index = none`|
 |full\_sync.executor.insert\_on\_dup\_update|Specifies whether to change an `INSERT` statement to an `UPDATE` statement if a document in the destination database has the same `_id` value as the source document.
 Valid values: -   true